-And the first thing is, decrease unnecessary stress.
-So the more load that you end up putting on your knee, you end up putting unnecessary stress so it doesn’t allow the knee to recover and heal.
-So positions of stress like standing, also the more that you end up bending the knee, the more stress that you end up putting on the knee.
+The first thing is, decrease unnecessary stress.
+So the more load that you end up putting on your knee, you end up putting unnecessary stress.
+So it doesn’t allow the knee to recover and heal positions of stress like standing, also the more that you end up bending the knee.
+The more stress that you end up putting on the knee.
 So if you don’t have to stand, if you don’t have to bend your knees, then don’t.
 Don’t put that unnecessary stress and allow the knee to recover and heal.

 The second thing is to ice the knee.
 Get off your feet, lie down or sit down with your knee in a straight position or just slightly bent, and then ice it especially, after activity.
 A long time standing, a lot of walking, ice the knee for 10 to 15 minutes.
 The ice helps relieve pain and also decreases inflammation so that knee can heal and recover.

 Now, I know everyone’s knee pain ends up varying.
-You might not be able to get down on the mat and so I wanted to show you what you can do when it comes to sitting in the chair.
-So what you can do is you can sit on the chair and you can straighten your right leg and use your hand.
-So you’re pushing into the ball and you’re rolling the ball up and down that leg.
-So if you’re not able to get down to the ground or it’s difficult for you to get up and down from the ground, you can do this from sitting.
+You might not be able to get down on the mat.
+I wanted to show you what you can do when it comes to sitting in the chair.
+So what you can do is you can sit on the chair.
+You can straighten your right leg and use your hand.
+You’re pushing into the ball and you’re rolling the ball up and down that leg.
+So if you’re not able to get down to the ground.
+It’s difficult for you to get up and down from the ground.
+You can do this from sitting.
 Sitting nice and upright and then going through that massage through that quad area.
 So that ends up being the number one knee pain massage exercise.
 So I would do this before I end up getting into the stretches and the exercises.

 And now you might be asking like why am I doing this?
 Why am I doing an abdominal core exercise for my knee?
 What they found is people with knee pain oftentimes end up having poor core stability, abdominal strength.
 And with that poor abdominal strength and core strength it ends up leading to making their knee pain worse.
 So what we’re working on is strengthening up that core which also strengthens up the hip, helping when it comes to less stress on the knee, allowing for a decrease in knee pain and allowing for your knee to recover.